-The Act on Performing Arts in 2008 – prepared in close co-operation with professional organisations – was considered a major achievement in cultural policy by the previous government.
+The Act on Performing Arts in 2008 – prepared in close co-operation with professional organisations – was considered a major achievement in cultural policy of the previous government.
 It regulated the conditions of access to state subsidies.
 Theatres and orchestras were registered in categories, the number of performances being the main criterion.
 A special aspect was the guarantee of at least 10% of public grants for independent, alternative, or experimental theatre groups.

 Comments are closed.